skellis46/finger-pointing-moon/case-for-support.md

 >they see that language is only a finger pointing at the moon and not the moon itself.[@johnston_cloud_2012 p.2]

-Need to ask this as a question.
-That is -- not something I already think/believe.
-Recognise that embody is a term used loosely (can draw on definitions here), but analysis of how it is used, and potentially what is not being said.
-This is a kind of 'meta' or high-level approach.
-Danger of the proxy (Cathy O'Neil)
-Hunch that it's a proxy
-Investigate this hunch
-Why is hunch important?
-Because the proxy blinds us to the limits and possibilities of practice-research epistemics (comes to stand in for the thing, but it is not the thing) finger pointing moon

-There is an epistemic crisis in body-based practice-research.
-It is a crisis revealed by the sharp rise in scholarship exploring the nature of embodied knowledge.[^ek] In much of that research, the idea that the body _knows_ acts as a proxy for the epistemic limitations of practice-research investigations.
-In other words, artist-scholars who research through movement practices are valorising and reifying the concept of embodied knowledge while failing to address the key epistemic paradox of creative practice-research: that its nature lies at least in part in what is _not_ able to be known, understood or articulated as a consequence of body-based creative practices.[^ttp1] This is a humbling limitation for any research method or process, and a crucial problem in the development of practice-research in the Academy.
+The complexities -- and sometimes impossibilities -- of articulating what is understood differently through practice-research has potentially created another distinct problem.
+Whereas in the earlier stages of the development of practice-research there was considerable focus on its epistemic underpinnings,[^under] since 2011 this scholarship has all but disappeared.
+At the same time there has been a sharp rise in scholarship using embodied knowledge -- the idea that the body _knows_ -- as a concept to describe the epistemic value of (body-based) practice-research.
+Could it be that these two phenomena are related: that in the place of scholarship directly exploring the epistemics of practice-research, artist-scholars have replaced it with a proxy?
+This would be an epistemic proxy, as if to say, the body knows and _ipso facto_ practice-research generates knowledge.
+Perhaps artist-scholars who research through movement practices are failing to address the experiential changes and differences generated through practice, while valorising and reifying the concept of embodied knowledge.
+An epistemic proxy does not solve the epistemic complexity of practice-research, and the problem of what can be understood differently as a result of practice-research is kept at arm's length.
+After all, "proxies are easier to manipulate than the complicated reality they represent"[@oneil_weapons_2016 Chapter 3].
+In this case is it possible that the proxy of embodied knowledge is blinding artist-scholars to the _reality_ of the underlying limits and possibilities of body-based practice-research?
+Without clarity, practice-research's development and value as a key approach to understanding our embodied lives and practices will be diminished.

 #### 2 The Problem of What Can and Cannot Be Known

 - problem of what can't be known: problem of unknown (and certainty unarticulated) epistemic limitations of practice-research -- what are the things that can't be known, understood or articulated?
-- (old) problem of what can be understood (or known) differently through practice-research
+- (old) problem of what can be understood (or known) differently through practice-research key epistemic paradox of creative practice-research: that its nature lies at least in part in what is _not_ able to be known, understood or articulated as a consequence of body-based creative practices.[^ttp1] This is a humbling limitation for any research method or process, and a crucial problem in the development of practice-research in the Academy.

 #### 3. The Problem of Generalisability